h01ger/piuparts/README_server.txt

  '/usr/share/doc/piuparts-slave/examples/' to learn which.
 .
 Run '/usr/bin/piuparts_slave_run' and 'piuparts_slave_join' to actually
  let the slave(s) run and to join their sessions.
 .
+Run '/usr/bin/piuparts_slave_stop' to stop all piuparts-slaves on a host.
+.
 The logs go into the master account, into subdirectories.

 === Tuning the setup